 How do I get a divorce?

 To apply for a divorce you must have been married for at least one year.
-The ground for divorce is the irretrievable breakdown of the marriage.
-This must be based upon one of the five following facts:
+There is only one ‘ground’ for divorce with the provision of a statement of irretrievable breakdown of the marriage.
+It is no longer necessary to assign blame on the other party or to have been separated for a minimum period of two years.

 How much does it cost to get divorced?